 The University of Michigan Bentley Image Bank

-The Bentley Image Bank has 64 results for “Governor” most of which are individual photo portraits (some of the older pictures are hand drawn illustrations) of the Governor.
+The Bentley Image Bank has over 100 results for “Governor” most of which are individual photo portraits (some of the older pictures are hand drawn illustrations) of the Governor.
 There are a handful of “action” shots, which include, “Governor Frank Murphy with his Law-and-Order Committee, February 1937” and “Arrival of the Honorable Chase S. Osborn, governor of Michigan, and the Honorable John Ross, Lieutenant governor of Michigan, at the Capitol preceding inauguration, January 1, 1911”.
 The website is limited in use, but very easy to use.

-The Michigan Digital State Archive
+The Michigan Digital State Archives

 The Michigan digital state archive maintains an online database of every governor’s official portrait or photo.
 A link to where more archival material, if available, is also provided.
 Material is limited and most links lead to non-digitized archives (from a university or state library collection).